bluedynamics/bda.plone.shop/README.rst

 There exists Archetypes and Dexterity related implementations of these adapters among with related Schema Extenders respective Dexterity Behaviors.

+For Plone 5 'Summary View' is overriden for folders and collections to show your buyables with controls to add them into the cart.

 Archetypes
 ----------